 When To Harvest Dry Beans.
 This is the later harvest, just as the pods begin to darken in color and dry out.

 Best Time to Pick Dry Beans.
-It is important that the pods are not wet at the time of harvest, so they should be harvested in good weather and before rainfall which can spoil the grains.
+The pods mustn’t be wet at the time of harvest, so they should be harvested in good weather and before rainfall, which can spoil the grains.

 Generally, a yield of 1 to 2 kg of dry beans per square meter of land can be expected.